dotBlueShoes/MS_Fogger/README.md

 [![CurseForge downloads](http://cf.way2muchnoise.eu/full_449209_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/fogger)

 **Fogger** is a modification for **minecraft** currently for version **1.12.2** only.
 The mod in it's current state cant offer much however it will give you more control over the fog then vanilla.
-It Gives you the ability to change where the fog starts and where it ends. *This setting can be changed for every biome.*

-It is also possible to apply a "globalFog" that works biome independent.
+It Gives you the ability to change where the fog starts and where it ends. *This setting can be changed for every biome and corresponding world's y-level.* It is also possible to apply a "globalFog" that works biome independent.

 ### [How It Works - wiki page](https://github.com/dotBlueShoes/MS_Fogger/wiki/How-It-Works)